Sangavi002/personal-library-/README.md

-Personal Library Application API
+# Personal Library Application API

-Features
+## Features

-User Authentication: Secure user registration and login.
+- **User Authentication**: Secure user registration and login.
-Book Management: CRUD operations for books.
+- **Book Management**: CRUD operations for books.
-Book Categorization: Organize books with statuses (Currently Reading, Read, Want to Read).
+- **Book Categorization**: Organize books with statuses (Currently Reading, Read, Want to Read).
-Dynamic Pagination: Efficiently handle large collections of books.
+- **Dynamic Pagination**: Efficiently handle large collections of books.
-Filtering, Sorting, and Search: Easily find books based on title and author.
+- **Filtering, Sorting, and Search**: Easily find books based on title and author.
-Book Reviews: Create, update, and delete reviews for books.
+- **Book Reviews**: Create, update, and delete reviews for books.
-Favorites: Manage a list of favorite books.
+- **Favorites**: Manage a list of favorite books.

-API Endpoints :
+### Authorization
-Authorization token needs to passed in the header for all the requests apart from the register user api.
+An authorization token needs to be passed in the header for all requests except for the register user API.

+---

+## API Endpoints

 1. User Authentication - Register
 POST /user/register - Register a new user.